Placement Responsibilities

 CSW Responsibilities

 1. Whenever a child/NMD is replaced, a new placement packet must accompany the child/NMD.
-Follow the instructions on completing the Health and Education Passport; and the Health and Education Passport (HEP) policy for direction on providing the HEP to the caregiver within required timeframes and what information should be included in the HEP when a child is being placed or replaced in out-of-home care.
-Refer to Information Sharing with Caregivers at the Time of Placement .
+Ensure information is entered into the Health and Education notebooks and generate the HEP.
+Refer to Health and Education Passport (HEP) policy for direction on providing the HEP to the caregiver within required timeframes and what information should be included in the HEP when a child is being placed or replaced in out-of-home care.
+Refer to Information Sharing with Caregivers at the Time of Placement

 1. Complete the steps for the CSW Responsibilities listed under "Placing a Child in Out-of-Home Care (OHC)".